 The tour then travels on to Ullswater.
 Ullswater is the second largest lake in the Lake District, being approximately 9 miles long, it has also been described as the most beautiful lake in England.

-After the fantastic lake cruise you will then head back towards Keswick, but first the tour will make a stop at Castlerigg Stone Circle.
+After the fantastic half day you will then head back towards Keswick, but first the tour will make a stop at Castlerigg Stone Circle.

 Castlerigg Stone Circle is one of around 1300 stone circles in Britain and Northern France, but some say it is the one in the most stunning location – and we agree!
 It pre-dates the most famous stone circle, Stonehenge and offers panoramic views of the fells.